What to do About Abuse

 These are things that can really make a difference:

 - First and foremost, your child must be protected from any further abuse.
 Listen to your child and accept what they are telling you.
-Do not let assumptions or prejudices prevent you from accepting their account as truthful.
+Do not let assumptions or prejudices stop you from believing they are telling the truth.

 - Children who have suffered serious abuse or neglect can be difficult to care for and parents/carers may need additional support - so don't be afraid to ask for help.

 - When child abuse has happened, or is still happening, social services will need to be involved to find out what has happened, if it is likely to happen again and what steps are needed to protect the child.
 Speak to your local Social Services Child Protection Adviser for advice.
 Anyone can contact social services with a concern; it does not need to be a professional.